 Requirements for the B.S.
 Degree in Psychology

 Applies to students who enroll beginning fall 2012.
-Students matriculated prior to fall 2012 may request to follow this new plan if they want.
+Students who matriculated prior to fall 2012 may request to follow this new plan.

 3. Five Electives Requirement: Some flexibility is allowed in completing this requirement, thus different students may follow different paths to the BS degree, considering the following:

-- At least two courses in psychology must carry the NS code.
-If these are not used to satisfy the 11 course AB requirement, they can count as 2 of the 5 electives.
+- At least two courses in Psychology must carry the NS code.
+If these are not used to satisfy the 11 course AB requirement, they can count as two of the five NS electives.

-- Up to 2 empirically oriented Independent study classes in psychology can count towards the five elective requirements if not used to satisfy the 11 course AB requirement.
+- Up to two empirically oriented Independent Study classes in Psychology can count towards the five NS elective requirement if not used to satisfy the 11 course AB requirement.

-- Students must take 3 electives from the approved list from at least 2 departments outside of psychology.
+- Students must take five electives from the approved list from at least two departments outside of Psychology.
 Courses in another department that are cross-listed with Psychology do not count as a different department.
-Thus, the minimum number of classes to be taken outside of psychology to satisfy the BS requirements is 2.
+Thus, the minimum number of classes to be taken outside of Psychology to satisfy the BS requirements is two.

-- At least two of the five courses should be at or above the 200-level.
+- At least three of the five courses should be at or above the 200-level.